fhildeb/hsmw-blockchain-school/micro-payments-dapp/README.md

 ### Preparation

 1. Create Infura Account
-2. Set up an API key for Infura Ropsten
+2. Set up an API key for Infura Goerli Testnet
-3. Deploy related Contracts on Rposten

 ### Ajustments

 Search for `TODO:` and adjust:

 - Infura API Keys to your personal endpoint
-- EOA or Smart Contract addresses
+- EOA Admin addresses

 ### Installation